Filter

 For transactions made through our portal, the STRIPE

-- National card is 4.2%
+- National card is 4.8%

 - International card 6.1%

 So it is important to add it to the amount to be deposited.
 Applies to one-time or direct debit payments.
-The cost for the STRIPE service would be:

 - What cards do we accept?

-VISA, American Express, MasterCard, Apple pay, others
+VISA, American Express, MasterCard, Apple Pay, and others - Condominium maintenance and administration fee

 - Why aren't invoices issued in COIN?